Leafwing-Studios/fop-rules/docs/character-options/classes/elementalist.md

 **Duration:** Instant

 Shadow and light swirling together, you cast a beam of terrible energy at your foe.
-Make a Focus attack against a creature or object of your choice within range.
-If you hit, deal 1d4 + Presence hybrid radiant and umbral damage, and apply 3 stacks of temperance and 3 stacks of anguish to them.
+Make an Focus attack against a creature or object of your choice within range.
+If you hit, deal 1d8 + Presence hybrid radiant and umbral damage.

-If you have at least 4 stacks of radiant exposure, apply 3 additional stacks of temperance to both you and your target.
+If you have at least 4 stacks of arcane exposure, apply 3 + ½ Presence stacks of temperance to both yourself and the creature you hit.

-If you have at least 4 stacks of umbral exposure apply 3 additional stacks of anguish to both you and your target.
+If you have at least 4 stacks of eldritch exposure, apply 3 + ½ Presence stacks of anguish to both yourself and the creature you hit.

 ### Brilliant Twisting